viyapatel2006-oss/pgRoutingWorkshop/docs/interactions/chapter-9.rst

   :width: 250pt
   :align: center

-Other kind of functions are `pl/pgsql`.
+Other kind of functions are in `pl/pgsql`.
 As applications requirements become more complex, using previously defined functions becomes necessary.